-Choosing trace rl as the comparison trace (or source function), panel c depicts the correlation spikes associated with the arrivals in the data (panel b), where $\otimes$ is correlation.
+Choosing trace r1 as the comparison trace (or source function), panel c depicts the correlation spikes associated with the arrivals in the data (panel b), where \otimes is correlation.
 A solid line with linear move-out is super-imposed across the correlated traces corresponding to the direct arrival recorded at each receiver location.
 The dashed line on panel c has hyperbolic moveout.
-However, no correlation peak exists on the $rl \otimes rl$ trace under the hyperbola.
-Not drawn, the second arrival on r2 will have a counterpart on rl from a ray reaching the free surface farther to the left of the model.
+However, no correlation peak exists on the $r1 \otimes r1$ trace under the hyperbola.
+Not drawn, the second arrival on r2 will have a counterpart on r1 from a ray reaching the free surface farther to the left of the model.